equinor/xun/README.md

 * There can only be one with constants statements per context function
 * Values cannot be modified
 * If a function modifies a value passed to it, the changes will not be reflected for the value in the with constants statement
-* Any code in with constants statements will be executed during scheduling, so the heavy lifting should be done in fully in the function body, and not inside the with constants statements
+* Any code in with constants statements will be executed during scheduling, so the heavy lifting should be done in the function body, and not inside the with constants statements

-With constants statements allows xun to figure out the order of calls needed to execute a xun program.
+With constants statements allow xun to figure out the order of calls needed to execute a xun program.

 ## Stores